CephalonAhmes/miat/README.md

 I know how excrutiatingly slow and error-prone this procedure can be, as I had to live through it multiple times over my academic career.
 That's also why I made this library based on matplotlib.

-What miat does is provide a few basic tools you might need, but with the added convenience of being available directly in your Python IDE in a blocking manner, meaning that it suspends the process and waits for you to complete your measurments before resuming.
+What miat does is provide a few basic tools you might need, but with the added convenience of being available directly in your Python IDE in a blocking manner, meaning that it suspends the process and waits for you to complete your measurements before resuming.
 The advantage of this is that you can create a figure, measure some parameter, and use those values immediately after (you could save them, or append them to a list and do some additional calculations, for example).

 Interested?
 The library is available on PyPI, so `pip install miat` will allow you to use it.